-- Cotton fabric Cotton clothing helps soak up sweat and stays wet longer, thus keeping heat from penetrating the body.
-It also exposes the sweat to the atmosphere, allowing for easier evaporation. - Opaque clothing Opaque clothing serves as a layer of protection, preventing the sun's light and ultraviolet (UV) rays from penetrating the cloth.
-This is beneficial in keeping employees cool and protected. - Loose, flowing garments Loose fitting clothing allows maximum breathability and air flow to assist in cooling the skin and the body.

-• Light-colored clothing - The sun is absorbed by darker colors, retaining heat.
+- Cotton fabric: Cotton clothing helps soak up sweat and stays wet longer, thus keeping heat from penetrating the body.
+It also exposes the sweat to the atmosphere, allowing for easier evaporation. - Loose-fitting garments: Loose-fitting clothing allows maximum breathability and air flow to assist in cooling the skin and the body. - Light-colored clothing: The sun is absorbed by darker colors, retaining heat.
 Wearing lighter colors will help reflect the sun away from the surface of the clothing, thus, keeping the body cooler.